Last Updated: November 24, 2022

 of the better ideas for recycling these centers is to add a row of

 buildings close to the street.
-Let's call these shallow buildings for small shops liner buildings
+These shallow buildings allowing for small shops are called liner buildings.

 Then the space between the old strip center and the new building line at the street becomes a courtyard or perhaps a revamped parking lot using new Low Impact Development (LID) techniques to handle stormwater runoff.
 The old strip center then might become housing or offices, while a smaller amount of attractive and supportable retail is located along the street frontage.